 See further lists further below, incuding The Guardian's list of the 100 greatest novels of all time!

-Curious about what's on my current coffee table/contemporary eight novels to-read-list?:
+Curious about what's on my current coffee table/contemporary eight novels to-read-list, some of which I've now read:

 Alan Hollinghurst, The Sparsholt Affair (2018)